Shows: A list of shows is coming soon

-I’m an introvert by nature, so drawing has always been my alternative to talking out my issues.
-I’m not a very graceful speaker.
+Karolina Adams is an introvert by nature, so drawing has always been her alternative to talking out her issues.
+Adams says "I’m not a very graceful speaker.
 My conversations are messy, I run in circles with my ideas, and trip over my words.
-When I draw I’m clean, minimalistic, and to the point."
+When I draw, I’m clean, minimal, and to the point."

-Drawing quiets my scrambled mind.
+"Drawing quiets my scrambled mind.
 Most of the time, I do quick sketches in pencil, just to get the initial raw emotions out.
 I go through the emotion while creating the piece.
-I cry with my pieces, I’m joyful with them, and everything in-between.
+I cry with my pieces, I’m joyful with them, and everything in-between."

 Eye See You